Shizu-ka/shizuka-profile/README.md

 Open package.json and add "set" in front of PORT
 ```
 "start": "set PORT=3434 next-remote-watch ./data",
 ```
 </details>

 <details>
 <summary><b>How to change the text in the website?</b></summary>
 <br>
-Open **public\locales\en\common.json**, just look at whats inside, you will know what to do.
+Open <b>public\locales\en\common.json</b>, just look at whats inside, you will know what to do.
 </br>
 </details>

 <details>
 <summary><b>How to config the website?</b></summary>
 <br>
-Open **data\siteMetadata.ts**, just look at whats inside, you will know what to do.
+Open <b>data\siteMetadata.ts</b>b>, just look at whats inside, you will know what to do.
 </br>
 </details>